radhika3131/Deep_Learning_And_Machine_LearningProjects/README.md

 # Deep_Learning_Projects
-this repository will contain deep learning project from easy to hard level
+this repository will contain deep learning and machine learning project from easy to hard level